Axedyson/syncbase/README.md

 ### TODO

 - Actually develop the project (We should first get a handle on the data flow between the server and the web)
-  - Build the user api (user schema, user resolvers and db table.
-Read up on type-graphql docs)
+  - Read up on type-graphql docs)
   - [Use Entity Repositories?](https://mikro-orm.io/docs/entity-manager#entity-repositories)
   - [Use Dependency injection?](https://typegraphql.com/docs/dependency-injection.html)
   - Build the redis session management system